 Middlesbrough’s hospitality sector creates a powerful draw for all ages throughout the week.
 There’s an abundance of restaurants, bars, and clubs located in the city centre, with many opportunities for further development.

 As with the retail sector, there’s a thriving independent hospitality offer encompassing bars, micro-pubs, cafes, and restaurants.
-Well-known brands including Bistrot Pierre, Lane 7, and Turtle Bay have also recognised the opportunities present in Middlesbrough, adding to the vibrancy of the food and beverage scene.
+Well-known brands including Lane 7 and Turtle Bay have also recognised the opportunities present in Middlesbrough, adding to the vibrancy of the food and beverage scene.

 The Orange Pip street market has become something of a phenomenon across the North East.
 The mix of independent retailers, musicians and local artisan food and drink traders pitch up on Bedford Street and Baker Street each month to create a famously laid back atmosphere that attracts many visitors from across the Tees Valley and wider North East and Yorkshire region.

-The world-renowned ‘useful art’ museum Mima, is in the heart of Middlesbrough, and the town’s heritage is displayed at The Dorman Museum and Captain Cook’s Birthplace Museum.
+The world-renowned ‘useful art’ museum Mima, is in the heart of Middlesbrough, and the town’s heritage is displayed at the Dorman Museum and the Captain Cook Birthplace Museum.
 Theatre takes place at Middlesbrough Theatre and leading names take centre stage at Middlesbrough Town Hall which has recently undergone a multi-million pound restoration.

 Middlesbrough’s consumer sector is one of the best performing in the UK, ahead of nearby cities and those up and down the UK.
 In the 2018 UK Consumer Powerhouse report (Irwin Mitchell and Centre for Economics and Business Research), using a series of measures comparing the fortunes of more than 40 cities, Middlesbrough’s vibrant and diverse city centre economy stands out as one of the star performers.
 Read the full Consumer Powerhouse story.